Riga is the capital city of Latvia.

 Speaking of architecture, there are 700 houses in the Art Nouveau and Art Deco styles.

-There is great opportunity for growth and prosperous business in many sectors.
+There is great opportunity for growth and a prosperous business in many sectors.

 Life in Riga is dynamic, exciting and satisfying and its people normally work throughout the week and on weekends go to visit the Latvian countryside.